 Share of Voice

 Just how much buzz is being generated by the influencers invited to your events?
 This can be measured by how much attention and chatter they created from their event-related posts.
 The ideal guests will start with one or two posts surrounding your event and let the conversation grow through engagement and interactions from outside voices.
-Look beyond your influencers’ posts and focus on the impact they’re creating.
+Look beyond your influencers’ posts and utilize digital tools to help focus on the impact they’re creating and how it affects brand performance and value.
 The goal here isn’t to shout the loudest, but to create the largest buzz.

-Finally, luxury brands should take a look at the different communities and audiences who were engaged with their events.
+Luxury brands should take a look at the different communities and audiences who were engaged with their events.
 What were the top keywords and topics associated with the event and whose voices led them?
-This data allows you to assess the markets you’re resonating with, those that were under reached, and even potential new communities to explore.
+This data allows you to assess the markets you’re resonating with, those that were underreached, and even potential new communities to explore.